Police Unions Outraged Over Painting That Depicts Cops As Animals

 Pulphus submitted his painting, “Untitled #1,” to the 16th Congressional Art Competition as a constituent of Rep. Lacy Clay (D-Mo.) last year.
 Clay gave it top honors and commended Pulphus’ “colorful landscape of symbolic characters representing social injustice, the tragic events in Ferguson, Missouri and the lingering elements of inequality in modern American society” in a May statement.

-The acrylic painting now hangs on a hallway in the Capitol, alongside hundreds of other works submitted to the annual competition.
+The acrylic painting now hangs on the wall of a tunnel beneath the Capitol, alongside hundreds of other works submitted to the annual competition.

 But Pulphus’ politically charged imagery struck a nerve with police unions, which have been highly critical of protests for police reform.
 Most of their outrage focuses on the painting’s supposed depiction of officers as “pigs,” a derogatory term for police officers.

-Note: Clarification: Language in this story has been amended to more accurately describe the location of the painting.